YetAnotherNerd/whatlastgenre/README.md

 ##### splitup

 Score multiplier for the "base"-tag of tags that got split up.
-* =0 means forget about the "base" tags
+* =0: forget about the "base" tags
-* <1 means prefer splitted parts
+* <1: prefer split parts
-* =1 means handle them equally
+* =1: handle them equally
-* >1 is not recommended
+* >1: not recommended
-better set it to 0.01 instead of 0 if you don't like the base tags
+consider using 0.01 instead of 0 if you don't like the base tags

 ##### userset